harishvc/challenges/Data-Structure-Algorithms-Concepts-Notes.md

 * Breadth First Traversal (BFT): Visit nodes at each level starting with root.

 ### BINARY SEARCH TREE (BST)
-* left sub-tree elements are less than root
-* right sub-tree elements are greater than root
+* BST is also known as an ordered binary tree.
+Here left sub-tree elements are less than root and right sub-tree elements are greater than root.
+This property is satisfied at each node.
-* each node should satisfy this property
 * The definition of BST can <strong>vary with respect to equality</strong>.
 Duplicates are not allowed by some definition.
   In others, duplicate values will be on right or can be on eith side, <strong>clarify with your interviewer.</strong>
 * Compare BST vs Dictionary  :notes: